juji-io/editscript/README.md

 The implementation is optimized for speed.
 Currently the algorithm spent most of its running time calculating the cost of next steps, perhaps due to the use of a very generic heuristic.
 A more specialized heuristic for our case should reduce the number of steps considered.
-For special cases of vectors and lists consisting of values or empty collections only, we also use the quick algorithm inside.
+For special cases of vectors and lists consisting of leaves only, we also use the quick algorithm below to enhance the speed.

 Although much slower than the non-optimizing quick algorithm below, the algorithm is practical for common Clojure data that include lots of maps.
 Maps and sets do